ORelio/Spotlight-Downloader/README-En.txt

 SpotlightDL can also define images as wallpaper and system-wide lockscreen image.

 It is useful in the following use cases:
- - Download the whole Spotlight library with maximum image resolution and metadata
+ - Download most of the Spotlight library with maximum image resolution and metadata
- - Define Spotlight images as wallpaper, not only on Windows 11 but also on previous versions
- - Define Spotlight images as global lock screen on Windows 7/8/10/11, without ads on Windows 10/11
+ - Define Spotlight images as ad-less lockscreen or wallpaper
- - Chain SpotlightDL with your own scripts and apps by taking advantage of the url mode
+ - Chain SpotlightDL with your own scripts and apps using the url mode

 ============
  How to use